Blog

 How To Get the Best from the D200

 To get the best from the D200, and considering that it is an older body and sensor in terms of digital tech, we need to understand the nature of light is noisy.
 The inherent nature of light is such that in anything but the brightest sunlight, light comes bundled along with ample amounts of noise.
 Most of that noise is located within the shadow regions of course, but not all of it resides there, depending on the conditions.
 We don’t see any of this however, as our visual system is not evolved to require to see or care about this, however it is the reality.
-(Consider that the noise present along with light is different from shot noise, which is the noise generated in capturing and processing the signal within the sensor and associated tech, essentially the noise generated from the electronics within the camera).
+(Consider that the noise present along with light is different from read noise, which is the noise generated in capturing and processing the signal within the sensor and associated tech, essentially the noise generated from the electronics within the camera).
 Why am I labouring so much on the basic physics of light here?
 Because it is crucial to understand this, and to realise that the best way to deal with the D200, or any camera is to properly expose to the right.
 Ensure that everything is pushed as far to the right wall of the histogram before overexposure occurs, for the best overall fidelity.
 (This is tricky in some ways, and sometimes you might have to bracket exposures).
-In addition, the second layer of complexity comes about when we realise that the histogram on the back of the camera is built from a jpg preview - meaning it is a rough guess of the actual RAW data at best.
+In addition, the second layer of complexity comes about when we realise that the histogram on the back of the camera is built from a jpg preview - meaning it is a rough guess of the actual RAW data at best because it isn’t linear data and has thus a tone curve applied to it..
 It is however, all we have got, and with experience, it is a useful tool.
 Just know that sometimes it will say you have clipped, when you have not.
 (So never delete a shot because of this, at the scene).
+Also, as a further tip, I recommend dropping the D200 LCD monitor brightness to -1 or 0 unless shooting in bright sunlight.
+It’ll also guide your eye more and prevent underexposure. (people often shoot with the monitor so bright it makes them think shots are properly exposed.
+While the histogram is what we should be using as I describe here, our brains can be easily fooled.
+So turn that screen down!)
 The D200 files cannot be pulled as easily as files from class leading full frame image quality camera’s such as the D850, Z7ii, Z8.
 Also, since the D200 is a smaller sensor camera than the full frame cameras I use alongside it; I also have less latitude in terms of dynamic range, over 3.5 stops less at base ISO:

 7.79 Stops of Dynamic Range for the D200 vs 11.32 for the Z8, another camera I also use (at base ISO).